Tingling Joints: Causes and Possible Treatments

 Between the bones that make up the joint, there is a flexible, elastic tissue: joint cartilage.
 Cartilage prevents friction between the bones, acting like a buffer or cushion.

 The joint is surrounded by a “joint capsule” that supports the whole system.
-It, in turn, is supported by ligaments that keep your joints from being easily damaged.
+In turn, ligaments that keep your joints from being becoming damages support that system.

 Why do I have tingling joints?

-There is a wide variety of disorders and problems that may affect your joints.
-One of the first symptoms is often tingling joints.
-This can occur in your hands, feet, arms, and legs.
+There is a wide variety of disorders and problems that may affect your joints. legs

 Sometimes the symptom comes and goes for no apparent reason.
 In this case, your body has likely just fixed the problem on its own.
 But when you have chronic tingling joints for a long time, you should seek medical attention.